Skip to main content

 A complex surgery

-The family was referred to Robert B. Carrigan, MD, an orthopaedic surgeon at CHOP.
+The family was referred to Robert B. Carrigan, MD, an orthopedic surgeon at CHOP.
 Dr. Carrigan adapted the standard pain chart to fit Clairianna’s speech abilities, offering her just two choices instead of 10 to describe her level of discomfort.
 He explained to Clairianna that it was important that she tell him when she was in pain so he would know that something was wrong.
 The two developed a rapport that helped Clairianna manage her anxiety about the injury, her parents say.

 Dr. Carrigan described a surgical option that involved rebreaking the ulna — a procedure called an osteotomy — stabilizing it with a plate, and relocating the radius bone into the elbow joint.
 He would also repair the ligaments and secure the radius bone with a pin.